On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Abstract

 \section{Abstract}

 Semantic communication has emerged as a novel communication paradigm that focuses on conveying the user's intended meaning rather than the bit-wise transmission of source signals.
 One of the key challenges is to effectively represent and extract the semantic meaning of any given source signals.
-While deep learning (DL)-based solutions have shown promising results in extracting implicit semantic information from a wide range of sources, existing work often overlooks the high computational complexity inherent in both model training and inference for the DL-based encoder and decoder.
-To bridge this gap, this paper proposes a rate–distortion–complexity (RDC) framework which extends the classical rate-distortion theory by incorporating the constraints on semantic distance, including both the traditional bit-wise distortion metric and statistical difference-based divergence metric, and complexity measure, adopted from the theory of minimum description length and information bottleneck.
+While deep learning (DL)-based solutions have shown promising results in extracting implicit semantic information from a wide range of sources, existing work often overlooks the high computational complexity inherent in both model training and inference for the DL-based encoders and decoders.
+To bridge this gap, this paper proposes a rate–distortion–complexity (RDC) framework which extends the classical rate-distortion theory by incorporating the constraints on system distortion, including both the traditional bit-wise distortion metric and statistical divergence-based semantic distance, and complexity measure, adopted from the theories of minimum description length (MDL) and information bottleneck (IB).
 We derive the closed-form theoretical results of the minimum achievable rate under given constraints on semantic distance and complexity for both Gaussian and binary semantic sources.
-Our theoretical results show a fundamental three-way tradeoff among achievable rate, semantic distance, and model complexity. \blu{Extensive experiments on real-world image and video datasets validate this tradeoff and further demonstrate that our information-theoretic complexity measure effectively correlates with practical computational costs, guiding efficient system design in resource-constrained scenarios.}
+Our theoretical results show a fundamental three-way tradeoff among achievable rate, distortion, and model complexity.
+Extensive experiments on real-world image datasets validate this tradeoff and further demonstrate that our information-theoretic complexity measure effectively correlates with practical computational costs, guiding efficient system design in resource-constrained scenarios.